Learn how to draw thunderhead clouds, and you can draw any kind of cloud.

 Sketch the “gesture” of the cloud or clouds by using short, quick lines.
 Don’t worry about getting every line exactly in the right place.
 The cloud will look different in a moment or two anyway, so concentrate on the “personality” of the cloud.

 I use straight lines as shown here because they reduce the shapes to the most basic form.
-This is the foundation upon which the rest of the cloud will be drawn.
+This is the foundation for the rest of the drawing.

 Work the straight edges into curved edges.
 Since the cloud will likely have changed, pay more attention to the overall “character” of the cloud than the details.
 Work out the flat, hard edges and embellish wherever necessary.

 Continue using the 2H pencil to avoid getting lines too dark to quickly.

 Shade the shadowed sides of the cloud beginning with the biggest shapes and working into the smaller shapes.
 Use a softer pencil.
 I switched my 2H for an F.

 Use a 6B pencil to lay down diagonal strokes through most of the shadows.
 On the shaded side of the cloud, work over the edges within the cloud.
 On the sunny side, add accent shadows.

 Once all the shadows are shaded, blend each area.
 Work toward flat values.
 These are the base for further work.

 I used a short, bristle brush and my fingers to smooth out the graphite and soften some of the edges between light and shadow.
 You can also use a tortillion or other blending tool.

 The clouds at the bottom are not blended, so you can see the difference made by blending.